 - Setting a positive example of work ethic, communication, and optimism

 - Doing what you can to make the physical work environment conducive to good work

 - Including socialization occasionally, through group lunches or other casual interactions

 - Building trust so team members are comfortable communicating with you

 Taking Stock of Your Own Leadership

 Leadership today in many ways is about your capacity to deal with problems and recover from mistakes.
 Like any other business skill, leadership must be periodically assessed and honestly evaluated to avoid stagnation and entrenchment of negative attitudes.
 All that data you make use of to help your business run at its best can only do so much.
 Understanding yourself and your team better makes you a more effective leader.
-If you’re interested in learning more about leadership and executive coaching, I invite you to check out my books on those exact topics.
-Let’s make 2016 the year you come into your own as a true leader.
+Let’s make the years to come into becoming your own true leader.